 Just upstream along the beck is the upper part of East Gill Force.
 Cross over the bridge and follow the path and this waterfall will be easily sighted!
 In front of the upper East Gill Force is a large, flat rock area allowing you to get fairly close to the waterfall without needing to take a dip.

 Head East to an Abandoned Farmhouse and Incredible Viewpoint

-Next up, you can choose to venture up to an abandoned farmhouse, which sits at the corner of a valley offering incredible views over the hills.
+Next up, you’ll venture up to an abandoned farmhouse, which sits at the corner of a valley offering incredible views over the hills.
 Sound good?
 Let’s go!

 From East Gill Force, keep following the path over the top of the waterfall and east towards Crackpot Hall.
 This is the name of the now-abandoned farmhouse building that stands in ruins at the top of the valley.
 Perched on the hillside it offers fantastic views of the surrounding area, even on the rainiest of days, as I can attest to!

 You’ll have reached Crackpot Hall when you see ever-increasing amounts of slate and the remains of a mining car.
 Head off the path towards the abandoned building above you.
 Even though it’s off the main path, you’ll be able to follow the trodden ground to these eerie remains.

 You’ll need to return to East Gill Force by following the same path back to rejoin the waterfall walk.
 However, heading in the opposite direction along the path offers completely different views.
 So, you won’t even feel like you’re retracing your steps.

 For another scenic walk in the Yorkshire Dales (and some more Yorkshire Dales waterfalls), check out this Malham circular walk route – taking in Malham Cove, Janet’s Foss and Gordale Scar (away from the crowds!)